Ryōya Morishita: Legia Warsaw

 Morishita moved to Legia Warsaw on 9 January 2024 on loan.
 He was the first Japanese player in Legia's history, and the fourteenth in the Polish Ekstraklasa.
 On 9 February 2024, he made his debut with the club, in an away 1–0 victory over Ruch Chorzów at Stadion Śląski.
 On 8 August 2024, he scored his first goal for Legia during the third elimination round for the UEFA Conference League in a 2–3 away victory over Brøndby IF.
 Morishita scored his first goal in Ekstraklasa three days later, in a 2–2 draw against Puszcza Niepołomice.

 On 17 December 2024, Morishita signed a contract until the end of 2028–29 season after Legia exercised his release clause.
 Morishita scored two goals and provided an assist in the Polish Cup quarterfinal against Jagiellonia Białystok.
 On 2 May 2025, in the final of the competition, he scored a goal and provided two assists against Pogoń Szczecin.
 Legia won the match 4–3, securing the club's 21st Polish Cup trophy.
 Morishita was named the Player of the Match.

 Blackburn Rovers

 On 25 August 2025, Morishita joined English club Blackburn Rovers on a three-year deal for an undisclosed fee.
-He made his debut in a substitute appearance in a 2–0 home loss to Norwich City.
+He made his debut as a substitute in a 2–0 home defeat to Norwich City.
 He made his full debut starting against Watford on 13 September where he scored a 47th minute winner in a 1–0 away win.

+Morishita scored four goals and registered nine assists in 37 Championship appearances during the season.
+In a 3–1 win over Queens Park Rangers, he assisted Mathias Jørgensen for the opening goal before scoring his first header in senior football.
+He played a key role in Rovers securing their EFL Championship status in a 3–1 win over Sheffield United, assisting fellow Japanese forward Yūki Ōhashi for the opener before scoring from the rebound after Ryan Alebiosu's initial effort.
+Morishita was later named 2025–26 player of the season with 38% of the vote.